corriebar/Bayesian-Workflow-with-PyMC/README.md

 # Bayesian Workflow with PyMC and ArviZ

-Repository with code, notebook and slides for my talk at PyConDE &amp; PyData Berlin 2019
+Repository with code and notebook for my talk at PyConDE &amp; PyData Berlin 2019